pmndrs/react-spring/readme.md

 <img src="assets/transitions.gif" width="285" />

 `Transition` watches elements as they mount and unmount and helps you to animate these changes.
 You feed it an array of `items` and a key accessor (which defaults to `item => item`).
+You receive an item as the only render-child and return a functional component which catches the animated values.

 ```jsx
 import { Transition } from 'react-spring'